 10. AB de Villiers

-Details of 10th highest number of centuries
+Details of the 10th highest number of centuries

 At number 10 for scoring most centuries in all formats is Mr. 360 – AB de Villiers.
 His 278 not out against Pakistan is considered the second-highest individual score by a South African in Test cricket.
 In 2017, de Villiers reached the fourth-highest number of centuries in Tests for South Africa.
-Former South African skipper had actually started on a moderate speed of cricketing as he scored his maiden ODI century two years after debut.
+The former South African skipper had actually started on a moderate speed of cricketing as he scored his maiden ODI century two years after his debut.
 Later on, his technique took off and changed the whole pace and understanding of ODI cricket.

 In 2015, AB recorded a godly fastest century off just 31 balls against West Indies.
 In the same match, he posted the fastest fifty in ODI cricket which came off 16 deliveries.
 Spectators, opponents, commentators, and his own team witnessed what is possibly the greatest ODI innings of modern-day cricket.
-AB’s superman-ly magnificence puts him at number 10 for scoring most hundreds in international cricket.
+AB’s superman-ly magnificence puts him at number 10 for scoring the most hundreds in international cricket.